earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api03-rcurl-gapminder.md

 ## 6 Afghanistan      Asia 1977  38.438 14880372  786.1134
 ```

 Next, we can summarize and plot the data!
+Notice that when we import the data
+from github, using `read.csv()`, it imports into a `data.frame` format.
+Given
+it's a `data.frame`, we can plot the data using `ggplot()` like we are used to.

+Below, we first summarize the data by median life expectancy per year per continent.
+Then we create box plots - one for each continent.

 <!-- #tidylife -->